 Is Seattle Safe?

 Is Seattle a safe city?
 Seattle was second in the national big-city security rankings a few years back.
-However, according to a recent WalletHub survey, Seattle ranks lower in the Home & Community Safety Rank, at 146th out of 182 metropolis, reflecting concerns over the city’s overall safety levels.
+However, according to a recent WalletHub survey, Seattle ranks 146th out of 182 metropolitan areas in Home & Community Safety, reflecting concerns about the city’s overall safety.
 The pandemic’s impact, coupled with years of inadequate governance by the city council, has exacerbated policing issues and kept violent crime rates relatively high.
-Several public spaces downtown have transformed into areas that citizens tend to avoid.
-According to the Seattle Chamber of Commerce’s research on Seattle quality of life, key concerns include the homeless population and public safety.
+Several downtown public spaces have become areas citizens tend to avoid.
+According to the Seattle Chamber of Commerce’s research on Seattle’s quality of life, key concerns include the homeless population and public safety.

 The 5 Safest Neighborhoods in Seattle 2025